jpaolocasas/Psuedo_SQL_Operators/README.md

 # Psuedo_SQL_Operators
-Python code written for the User-Center Systems for Data Science (CS599 Fall 2021) course at Boston University with instructor John Liagouris.
+Code written for the User-Center Systems for Data Science (CS599 Fall 2021) course at Boston University with instructor John Liagouris.
 Implemented SQL operators from scratch in Python to mimic a recommendation system using movie relational databases.

 ## Input Data